Slyydz/daily-journal/README.md

 # daily-journal

 daily-journal is a web app that allows the user to post a journal entry using a collection of input boxes and will display previous entries(along with the new entries)on the page.
+The user is also able to filter the displayed entries by the mood associated with them.

 ## Usage